Johannes Thingnes Bø: 2019/20 season: Parental leave and continued success

 Despite taking parental leave in January 2020, Thingnes Bø maintained his dominance and won the World Cup title for a second consecutive year.
-His season highlights included victories in Hochfilzen, Le Grand-Bornand, and Nové Město, as well as a strong performance at the World Championships in Antholz-Anterselva, where he won six medals, including individual gold in the mass start..
+His season highlights included victories in Hochfilzen, Le Grand-Bornand, and Nové Město, as well as a strong performance at the World Championships in Antholz-Anterselva, where he won six medals, including individual gold in the mass start.

 The 2019/20 season concluded amidst the COVID-19 pandemic, with events in Kontiolahti held without spectators and others canceled.
 Thingnes Bø secured the overall World Cup title in a dramatic final race, edging out retiring rival Martin Fourcade by two points.

 Later career and achievements

 Thingnes Bø continued to excel in subsequent seasons, cementing his status as one of the sport's all-time greats.
 His achievements include multiple World Cup titles, Olympic medals, and recognition with the Holmenkollen Medal in 2021 for his contributions to the sport.

+In March 2025, Johannes Thingnes Bø and his brother Tarjei Bø retired from competitions.